 I’m so excited to share with you the next part of our Watercolor 101 guest series by Stefanie, focusing on the best watercolor materials and watercolor painting supplies for beginners!
 Last month, Stefanie shared with us the best watercolor paints and now we’re on to the rest of your watercolor stash.
+You can now read the full series on how to watercolor.
 Disclosure: this post contains commissioned links and images.

 Hi there!
 I’m Stefanie from Simple Acres blog visiting again to share more on which watercolor materials you need to get for creating watercolor art.